 - Liabilities (insurance, bonds, and warranties) are settled

-Once all the administrative affairs have been closed, a key part of project closure phase is to conduct an evaluation.
+Once all the administrative affairs have been closed, a key part of the project closure phase is to conduct an evaluation.
 Assessing the project’s triumphs and failures will highlight the team’s successes as well as indicate what improvements can be made for future endeavours.

 The five phases of the project management life cycle serve as a framework to help project managers and their teams to accomplish their goals and objectives.
 A project manager and a team that can carry out each phase impeccably are well on their way to achieving a successful outcome.